 The Methow Valley has a series of mountain bike maps that cover even more riding options.
 Trail maps are available for purchase at the sporting good stores in Winthrop and are highly recommended.
-You can also pick up a free mountain bike informational card at many local businesses.
+You can also download our FREE Winthrop Washington app and pick up a free mountain bike informational card at many local businesses.

 Pipestone Canyon (Moderate & Advanced)

 Pipestone Canyon is a popular destination early in the season (or in the fall!) before other higher elevation rides have thawed out.
 The ride can be done as a loop of dirt roads or as a loop including single-track along the rim of the canyon.